Ruth Stricker Dayton Campus Center, 236

 GREEN IN THE CITIES There are 49 regional parks and park reserves, 29 trails and 6 special recreational areas.
 Whether you choose to jog, run, ride, roll, or walk, you'll find a place on the trails.
 You can also go the route of the urban hiker by clicking here.
 Visit to play Frisbee or tag - it still counts as exercise, even if you're having fun!

 MAC BIKE Don't have a bike?
-No problem!
-Mac Bike rents them out for free!
-Mac Bike also focuses on teaching riders how to repair their bikes, plans rides through the great Twin Cities, and works to increase biking advocacy.
+No problem, Mac Bike rents them out for free!
+Mac Bike also focuses on teaching riders how to repair their bikes, plans rides through the Twin Cities, and works to increase biking advocacy.
 This organization maintains the bike workshop located next to the Mac Weekly office.
-Mac Bike feels bike use is important as a way to limit pollution while having fun and getting where you need to go.
+Mac Bike feels bike use is an important way to limit pollution while having fun and getting where you need to go.
 For more info, check out their website here.

 You can return your bike to any station in the system.
 Choose an empty space and push your bike firmly into the dock.
 When the bike is properly locked, the green light on the dock will turn on.
 Make sure the green light turns on.
 A bike that is not properly returned remains your responsibility.
 If you have trouble locking your bike, try another dock, or call customer service at 1-877-551-6423

 MAC OUTING CLUB Get out and enjoy nature with fellow classmates!
-Canoe trips, hiking trips, camping, and snowshoeing are all offered by Outing Club in the form of day or weekend trips.
-Email firstname.lastname@example.org if you have questions.
+Canoe trips, hiking trips, camping, and snowshoeing are all offered by Outing Club in day or weekend trips.
+Email email@example.com if you have questions.

 MAC 101 - The Student Perspective

 "You don't have to be an athlete to be active.
 Exercising is a great way to relieve stress, ward off the freshman 15, and even make friends!" - Rebecca Shapiro ('14)